 Check out this document for more information:

 This project will be very similar to the one that we will carry out in July 2017, this way we will have already experience with organizing it and make it even better this time.
 It will take place at our campsite at the same time as a summer camp for children.
 This way, the participants will have a unique opportunity to experience the life of a youth worker by preparing games and activities for children and taking care of them.
 The main aim of our project is to awaken enthusiasm in the young people and show them how magical and rewarding working with children is, teach them different kinds of games and activities they can use any time and also give them the opportunity to experience life at a place in the middle of the countryside where there is forest on one side and river on the other.
-You can look forward to meeting new friends from the Czech Republic, Germany, Spain and Finland.
+You can look forward to meeting new friends from the Czech Republic, Germany, Spain, Finland and Slovakia.